yaoyao-wang/RSI/README.md

     //Step Four: Strategy Entry And Strategy Close if (r > 30 and r[1] < 30)
-        strategy.entry(id = "kd", long = true)
+        strategy.entry(id = "rsi", long = true)

     if (r < 70 and r[1] > 70)
-        strategy.close(id = "kd")
+        strategy.close(id = "rsi")

  |  | **Net Profit** | **Precent Profitable** | **Profit Factor** | **Max Drawdown** |
 | --- | --- | ---| --- | --- |
 | **RSI Overbought and Oversold** | 105.66% | 85.11% | 2.129 | 39.13% |

-(9) This is the historical cumulative result we get by applying KD strategy only to SPY data.
+(9) This is the historical cumulative result we get by applying RSI strategy only to SPY data.

 #### RSI Bull and Bear Zone